-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group I I ast review Details Date of Last Review Last Review By Standard means patients waiting beyond acceptable waiting times causing harm to patients and complaints and fines from commissioning bodies. to services will result in lengthy waiting times for AgreedRisk/ Actions In Place Corporate 15 15 13/12/17 ce Finance And Invest New trajectory sent to EAPG in October working with Divisioanl teams to achieve 92% by q1 2018/19.
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 25 Standard means patients waiting beyond acceptable waiting times causing Failure to improve access to services will result in lengthy waiting times for patients which could result in clinical harm from delayed diagnosis and treatment 92% Incomplete An increase in referral rates will negatively impact on the ability of the Trust to meet targets.
+AgreedRisk/ Actions In Place Corporate 15 15 13/12/17 Philip Thomas- Hands ce Finance And Invest New trajectory sent to EAPG in October working with Divisioanl teams to achieve 92% by q1 2018/19.
 Improved perofamcne achieved in Oral Surgery, Pain and Cardiology others have struggled in face of demand and shortage of expertise.
 Trajectory and spend plans being reviewed to agree Trust priority.
 Forecats for Q3 is 15 continued, 13/11/17 Philip Thomas- Hands

-Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By

 1137 Non-compliance of The NIS regulations 1 - New Risk - Corporate 31/12/2018 6 8 21/10/2018 Daren Work continues with 23/07/2018 Mark

-states that operators of (Pending/Dra Fradgley suppliers on there ability Taylor
+Security of Network & states that operators of (Pending/Dra Fradgley suppliers on there ability Taylor

 Information Systems essential services must: ft) to support the NIS

 Regulations (NIS) and 1.take appropriate and requirements

-I. proportionate technical
+potential fines for non- proportionate technical

-and organisational
+compliance of up to 4% of and organisational

 annual turnover. measures to manage the

 risks posed to the security

-These regulations apply to
+These regulations apply to of network and

-information systems which
+the healthcare sector as information systems which

 an operator of essential they use in their

-' , operations.
+services (OES).
+The law operations.
 Those

-measures should ensure
+came into effect 10th May measures should ensure

-a level of security of
+2018.
+The organisation a level of security of

 does not have a network and information

-systems appropriate to
+sufficiently robust systems appropriate to

-9 the risk posed;
+governance & security the risk posed;

 structure to ensure 2.take appropriate

 compliance at present. measures to prevent and

 minimise the impact of

 incidents affecting the

 security of the network

 and information systems

 used for the provision of

 such essential services,

 with a view to ensuring

 the continuity of those

 services"; and

 3.inform, without undue

 delay, the competent

 authority (NHS Digital) or

 the CSIRT of incidents

 having a significant

 impact on the continuity of

 the essential services

 they provide".

 The regulation lists the

+following high-level

-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group I ast review Details Date of Last Review Last Review By 776 Ability to deliver scale of CIP and cost efficiency programme does not AgreedRisk/ Actions In Place Corporate 31/08/18 20 15 Russell Caldicott ce Finance And Invest Risk remains high as forward indicators (KPIs) with regard to productivity gains targeted to deliver within the last quarter of the financial year indicate opportunity but not delivery.
+ID Title Description Status Division J. J Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 776 Ability to deliver scale of CIP AgreedRisk/ Actions In Place Corporate 31/08/18 20 15 10/01/18 Caldicott ce Finance And Invest Risk remains high as forward indicators (KPIs) with regard to productivity gains targeted to deliver within the last quarter of the financial year indicate opportunity but not delivery.
 05/06/18 Russell Caldicott